-Many studies finding effects of tadpoles as grazers have occurred at habitat or site scales (whole ponds or stream reaches), and may be more relevant to interpreting the overall impact of tadpole presence or absence.
+Many studies finding effects of tadpoles as grazers have occurred at habitat or site scales (whole ponds or stream reaches), and may be more relevant to interpreting the overall impact of tadpole presence or absence (examples?
+As cited above?
+You named only a few).
 However, the results of these experiments – many of which were grazer exclusions – should be viewed with many of the same caveats about the influence of time, space, and community as we apply to the small scale, short enclosure experiments described above.
 Over time, tadpoles turn into frogs, and transition from being mostly sub-aquatic grazers to being predators on shorelines and beyond.
-The ontogenetic niche-shift and habitat change are likely to reduce the importance of tadpoles at longer time scales.
-Seale (1980) found that at the scale of whole ponds over two years, an assemblage of tadpoles (midwestern ranids, hylids, bufonids, and salamanders) reduced primary production, but over that period their influence on pond producers fluctuated seasonally as tadpole cohorts metamorphosed and tadpole abundance declined until the next frog breeding season (Seale 1980).
-In R. muscosa and R. sierrae the ontogenetic niche shift occurs, but because their tadpoles generally overwinter once or twice and several cohorts co-occur in a lake, tadpole presence (and often, abundance) at most breeding sites is relatively constant.
+Therefore, ontogenetic niche-shift and habitat change are likely to reduce the importance of tadpoles at longer time scales.
+At the scale of whole ponds over two years, an assemblage of tadpoles (midwestern ranids, hylids, bufonids, and salamanders) reduced primary production, but over that period their influence on pond producers fluctuated seasonally as tadpole cohorts metamorphosed and tadpole abundance declined until the next frog breeding season (Seale 1980).
+In R. muscosa and R. sierrae, the ontogenetic niche shift occurs, but because their tadpoles generally overwinter once or twice and several cohorts co-occur in a lake, tadpole presence (and often, abundance) at most breeding sites is relatively constant.
 This slow development is unusual among frogs, and may enhance the importance of R. muscosa and R. sierrae tadpoles as grazers, relative to other ranids or other amphibians in the Sierra Nevada (e.g. although Hyliola regilla or Anaxyrus canorus can co-occur, they metamorphose rapidly).
 As studies scale up spatially to include larger sites or multiple sites, they include more abiotic factors and variation that can obscure or override the effects of tadpoles.
-In a simultaneous study in which we excluded Rana muscosa and R. sierrae tadpoles from lake substrates, we found a trend towards higher diatom abundance within tadpole-exclusions and a negative correlation between diatom abundance and average tadpole abundance on study patches in lake littoral zones (Smith 2015).
-However, these trends were non-significant, in part due to high variation among samples that was correlated with within-lake variation in benthic substrates (silt, gravel, bedrock) across centimeters to hundred of meters, and among lakes.
-In some Pacific Northwest streams, algae abundance can be reduced by tailed frog (Ascaphus truei) tadpole grazing, but it can also be reduced by riparian shade (Mallory and Richardson 2005), and the between-stream variability can obscure tadpole effects across larger scales (Lamberti et al. 1992).
+In a simultaneous study in which we excluded R. muscosa and R. sierrae tadpoles from lake substrates, we found a trend towards higher diatom abundance within tadpole-exclusions and a negative correlation between diatom abundance and average tadpole abundance on study patches in lake littoral zones (Smith 2015).
+However, these trends were non-significant, in part due to high variation among samples that was correlated with within-lake variation in benthic substrates (silt, gravel, bedrock) across centimeters to hundreds of meters, and among lakes.
+In some Pacific Northwest (USA) streams, algae abundance can be reduced by tailed frog (Ascaphus truei) tadpole grazing, but it can also be reduced by riparian shade (Mallory and Richardson 2005), and the between-stream variability can obscure tadpole effects across larger scales (Lamberti et al. 1992).
 With respect to the consequences of community composition, the exclusion of all tadpoles in a complex multi-species assemblage in Neotropical streams resulted in 111% to 200% increases in benthic algal abundance (Ranvestel et al. 2004, Connelly et al. 2008).
 In a natural experiment imposed by the emergence of the amphibian chytrid fungus, which extirpated many of the tadpole species in these same streams, algal abundance rapidly increased 2-6 fold in the absence of tadpoles (Connelly et al. 2008, 2014).